univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

    #.
 You have obtained proper SSL certificates for this name, for example with
       the :program:`Let's Encrypt` app from the App Center.

+For the proper setup, you must complete the steps in the following sections in the order shown:

+* :numref:`use-case-same-fqdn-as-host-idp` - :ref:`use-case-same-fqdn-as-host-idp`
+* :numref:`use-case-same-fqdn-as-host-umc` - :ref:`use-case-same-fqdn-as-host-umc`

 .. warning::

    In this scenario the new :program:`Keycloak` URL path must not be ``/``